 Amira Asantewa Director of Communities

-With skills from industry, teaching and spoken word poetry, it’s the ops team that makes our programmes happen.
-The team works up and down the country with young people, volunteers, our training team, project partners and funders and do what it takes to make our programmes happen.
+The ops team work up and down the country with young people, volunteers, our training team, project partners and funders and do what it takes to make our programmes happen.
 They also offer a wealth of opinion about motorway services and catering on trains.
 They also offer a wealth of opinion about motorway services and catering on trains.

 The bedrock of Grit, the support team carries out all those essential core activities.
-Maggie and Andy look after our day-to-day finances and Lauren is Personal Assistant to our CEO.
+Hubert and Andy look after our day-to-day finances and Lauren is Personal Assistant to our CEO.

 Chairman and Co-founder of Grit.
 Former Governor of the BBC 1972-1977 and Chief Executive of the Industrial Society (now the Work Foundation) 1994-2000.